zmylalala/Cryptopunks_Analysis/README.md

 <figure>
     <img src="pics/eth_usd.png">
 </figure>
-By observing the price chart and transaction number chart of eth, we can find that they have similar cyclicality.
+By observing the price chart and transaction number chart of ETH, we can find that they have similar cyclicality.
 <figure>
     <img src="pics/buyers.png">
 </figure>